 Of course, with hair colours ranging from jet black to peroxide to silver over the years, Ronson has, perhaps, been a little unkind on the bouffant locks that have served him so well.
 Cumulative damage to his scalp could certainly have played a part.
 However, this is unlikely to have brought about this particular type of thinning, with male hair loss the more likely contender.

 On the subject of his hairline now, Ronson told the Mirror, “…I’m growing older, so it’s going to go back, there’s nothing I can do.”

 This is a common misconception and despite often being perceiving as ‘the beginning of the end’, there are actually two clinically-proven hair loss treatments available to help combat male pattern baldness.

-You can see many examples of men who follow personalised Belgravia hair loss treatment plans featuring key medications, often alongside boosters, all tailored to their specific level and pattern of shedding, their medical profile and lifestyle needs, in our Success Stories gallery.
+You can see many examples of Belgravia clients who follow personalised hair loss treatment plans featuring one or both of these key medications, based on to their specific level and pattern of shedding, medical profile and lifestyle needs, in our Success Stories gallery.
 So, in the words of Mark Ronson’s smash hit, “don’t believe me?
 Just watch“!